-1. Students will be identified as ELL in the following manner:

-a) All PCA students' families will complete a Home Language Survey during Enrollment Intake on the occasion of each student's initial enrollment at PCA.

-b) If English is not the primary language in the home and/or if the student is foreign-born, the student will take the WIDA-ACCESS Placement Test (WAPT) within 30 days of initial enrollment.

-c) Students identified as ELL by W-APT results will receive a Personal Learning Plan (PLP), created by the student, his/her parent(s), his/her teacher(s), and a PCA counselor working in collaboration.
+- 1. Students will be identified as ELL in the following manner: - a) All PCA students' families will complete a Home Language Survey during Enrollment Intake on the occasion of each student's initial enrollment at PCA. - b) If English is not the primary language in the home and/or if the student is foreign-born, the student will take the WIDA-ACCESS Placement Test (WAPT) within 30 days of initial enrollment. - c) Students identified as ELL by W-APT results will receive a Personal Learning Plan (PLP), created by the student, his/her parent(s), his/her teacher(s), and a PCA counselor working in collaboration.
 The goal of the PLP will be to assist the student to meet the NC English Language Proficiency Standards.
-ELL students will re-test annually until they are formally exited from the program.

-2. The ELL program will provide:

-a) Instructional strategies such as scaffolding and modifications which support English language growth and content knowledge.

-b) Course scope and sequence with appropriate modifications and accommodations such as supplemental texts, modified assignments, and other resources.
+ELL students will re-test annually until they are formally exited from the program. - 2.
+The ELL program will provide: - a) Instructional strategies such as scaffolding and modifications which support English language growth and content knowledge. - b) Course scope and sequence with appropriate modifications and accommodations such as supplemental texts, modified assignments, and other resources

-c) Age, grade level, and proficiency level appropriate English language development.

-If you have questions regarding the application process, please contact the Office of Charter Schools via email at danielle.allen@dpi.nc.gov.

-d) Opportunities to learn and master English through speaking, listening, reading, and writing.

-e) Before- and after-school tutoring.

-3. Monitoring and evaluation of ELL students' progress and success, including processes for exiting students from ELL service and programs, will be implemented as follows:

-a) Teachers will receive professional development related to instructional delivery, monitoring, and evaluating ELL students.
-They will be responsible for the appropriate documenting of ELL strategies used in lesson plans, PLPs, and each student's ELL program folder maintained by the PCA counselor.

-b) When an ELL student demonstrates continued academic struggles following implementation of intervention strategies, he/she may be periodically pulled out of non-academic and/or elective classes to receive English language instruction via online resources such as Rosetta Stone.
+- c) Age, grade level, and proficiency level appropriate English language development. - d) Opportunities to learn and master English through speaking, listening, reading, and writing. - e) Before- and after-school tutoring. - 3.
+Monitoring and evaluation of ELL students' progress and success, including processes for exiting students from ELL service and programs, will be implemented as follows: - a) Teachers will receive professional development related to instructional delivery, monitoring, and evaluating ELL students.
+They will be responsible for the appropriate documenting of ELL strategies used in lesson plans, PLPs, and each student's ELL program folder maintained by the PCA counselor. - b) When an ELL student demonstrates continued academic struggles following implementation of intervention strategies, he/she may be periodically pulled out of non-academic and/or elective classes to receive English language instruction via online resources such as Rosetta Stone.
 Such sessions will be supervised and facilitated by a teacher.
-If necessary, an ELL teacher or resource person will be added to the staff.

-c) The W-APT will be administered again later in each identified ELL student's first year of enrollment at PCA, and annually thereafter as needed.
+If necessary, an ELL teacher or resource person will be added to the staff. - c) The W-APT will be administered again later in each identified ELL student's first year of enrollment at PCA, and annually thereafter as needed.
 All monitoring documentation will be placed in the student's ELL folder.
 Once a student has passed the assessment and is deemed proficient, he/she will exit the ELL program, but regular close monitoring by the student's English-Language Arts teacher(s) will continue.
 At this point, if the student fails to make intended progress, he/she willbe referred to an ELL committee for review.
-The ELL committee will make thedecision about the possibility of putting the student back into the ELL program.

-- 3. Explain how the school will identify and meet the needs of intellectually gifted students, including the following: - a) Specific instructional programs, practices, strategies, and opportunities the school will employ or provide to enhance their abilities. - b) Plans for monitoring and evaluating the progress and success of intellectually gifted students.
+The ELL committee will make thedecision about the possibility of putting the student back into the ELL program. - 3.
+Explain how the school will identify and meet the needs of intellectually gifted students, including the following: - a) Specific instructional programs, practices, strategies, and opportunities the school will employ or provide to enhance their abilities. - b) Plans for monitoring and evaluating the progress and success of intellectually gifted students within a classroom for the purposes of one or more PBL projects, or disbursed throughout a classroom's project groups with specific assignments within the project process which require them to go deeper/further in one or more aspects of the project design, development, assessment, and/or presentation.
+PCA middle school teachers will be encouraged to seek AIG addon certification, and will receive professional development specific to teaching and assessing AIG students.